 Students on this program have many opportunities to engage at the University and the surrounding community.
 Early in the semester our program completes an overnight excursion to a local resort town called Karuizawa with the other international students and many Bunkyo Gakuin students.
 This creates a great bonding experience for all students involved.
 Another way to get involved with Bunkyo is to participate in one of the over 25 clubs that the University offers.
 All CSB+SJU students also participate in a Homestay weekend during the semester in Japan.
 Many times, this weekend is a gateway for more interaction with the student's assigned family.

-Students will be housed in the International Student Dormitory a 5 minute walk from the Bunkyo campus.
-The rooms are furnished and heating/air conditioning is provided.
-The dormitory has laundry and kitchen facilities, computers and printers, as well as a furnished lounge for visiting with fellow CSB/SJU and international students and guests.
+Students will be housed in the International Student Dormitory a 5-minute walk from the Bunkyo campus.
+The rooms are furnished, and heating/air conditioning is provided.
+The dormitory has laundry and kitchen facilities, computers and printers, as well as a furnished lounge for visiting with fellow CSB+SJU students, international students, and guests.
 Housing is included in the cost of the program.
 The cafeteria at Bunkyo is only open to purchase lunch starting at the end of September.

 The approximate program dates for Japan are late August to mid-December.